Formulas

 The pulldata() function can't be used to populate the values of select_multiple questions.

-When using the pulldata() function, your CSV column names cannot contain spaces, hyphens, or other special characters.
+When using the pulldata() function, your .csv column names cannot be blank and cannot contain spaces, hyphens, or other special characters.

 Retrieve a value from JSON